7. BioFabricating Materials¶

 - After a few minutes, we remove the formed threads and place them on a clean, dry surface (in our case, a plastic lid).

-Conductive Gelatin bioplastic¶
+Conductive (should be but not in fact) Gelatin bioplastic¶

 For conductive bioplastic with activated charcoal, I searched information on materiom.org.